stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 A group of wires as input to a digital circuit is known as a *bus*.

-In Verilog, this is denoted as:
+In Verilog, a group of 7 wires is denoted as:

 ```
 A[6,0]
 ```

+So... why does this go from big to small?
+Because "I like it that way."

+Endian-ness: Do we go from big to small or small to big?
+* A reference from Gulliver's travels, and it's completely arbitrary.